Making your option choices in school? Get inspired andpick the future you want

 Edinburgh Napier University and Robert Gordon University offer Architectural technologies degrees in Scotland.

-A list of CIAT-accredited honours degrees is available in its website.
+A list of CIAT-accredited honours degrees is available on the CIAT website.

 With a Higher National Diploma (SCQF Level 8) in Architectural technologies you may be able to gain entry to the second or third year of some degrees (SCQF Level 9/10).